What is voice of customer (VOC)?

 The well-known slogan, “the customer is always right,” has echoed through organizations since the turn of the century.
 While the art of customer satisfaction has grown more nuanced over the decades, this sentiment still rings true.
 For organizations today, the new challenge is hearing their customers above all the noise.
-Voice of customer programs is a powerful solution for connecting with potential and current customers, as VoC data is vital for decision-making across all teams.
+Voice of customer (VoC)programs is a powerful solution for connecting with potential and current customers, as VoC data is vital for decision-making across all teams.

 Why is voice of customer (VoC) so important?